cournape/audiolab/docs/src/index.rst

 for a complete list.

 The main features of audiolab are:
-        - reading all formats supported by sndfile, and put the data into numpy arrays.
-The array dtype can be selected
+        - reading all formats supported by sndfile directly into numpy arrays.
-        - writing all formats supported by sndfile from data in numpy arrays.
+        - writing all formats supported by sndfile directly from numpy arrays.
-          The array dtype can be selected
-        - A matlab-like API for some file formats, like wavread.
+        - A matlab-like API (ala wavread) for some file formats.
 Wav, aiff, flac, au, and ogg formats are supported.
-        - A play function to output data from numpy array into the sound device of your computer (Only ALSA for linux is implemented ATM).
+        - A play function to output data from numpy array into the sound device of your computer (Only ALSA for linux and CoreAudio for Mac OS X is implemented ATM).

     **Note**: The library is still in flux: the API can still change before the 1.0 version.
+That baing said, the version 0.10 was a major change, and I don't expect any more major changes.

     **Note**: The online version of this document is not always up to date.
 The pdf included in the package is the reference, and always in sync with the